-After 24+ months of shooting and editing, the documentary EPIPHANY is being released to the world this month via iTunes.
+After 24+ months of shooting and editing, the documentary EPIPHANY was released to the world in December 2016 via iTunes.

 We caught up with the extraordinary producer, DoP and cinematographer of the film, Michael Maes, to ask him a few questions about life as an underwater and wildlife cinematographer.